 We are home to a variety of seabirds, songbirds, native plants, and the nēnē, or Hawaiian goose (Branta sandvicensis).
 To learn more go to our species page.

 Worldwide, human expansion and development has caused dramatic declines in native plants, animals, and habitats.
 The National Wildlife Refuge system was established in 1903 to protect, restore, and conserve wildlife populations and their habitats.

 Currently, National Wildlife Refuges encompass the largest acreage of public lands and waters set aside for fish, wildlife, and plants in the world – with more than 150 million acres and at least one National Wildlife Refuge in every state.

-Our volunteers, friends, and partners are integral to Kīlauea Point National Wildlife Refuge management.
-Volunteers support various Refuge programs including wildlife surveys, native plant restoration, visitor services, and facilities maintenance.
+Our volunteers, Friends Group, and partners are integral to Kīlauea Point National Wildlife Refuge management.
+Volunteers support various refuge programs including native habitat management, natural history and cultural interpretation, wildlife monitoring, and more.

 We are currently looking for new people to join our 'ohana (family).
 Click view more opportunities to learn more and to contact our volunteer coordinator.